 Pain Management Unit

-The Pain Management Clinic, based in the Northampton General Hospital is a multi-disciplinary unit, functioning in accordance with the British Pain Society’s recommendations.
+The pain management clinic is a multi-disciplinary unit, functioning in accordance with the British Pain Society’s recommendations.

 The unit is a vital part of the directorate and deals with approx 5500 patient episodes per year.
 This unit was started by Dr AT Chmielewski, 20 years ago.